bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 ```

 ## Events
 Events play a key-role in JavaScript.
 There are special methods which allow us to work with events on the DOM nodes corresponding to blocks, and with events on BEM-objects.
-(JavaScript objects that are the block's instances).
+(JavaScript objects that are the block instances).

 ```js
 // DOM-event